Andreansx/Networking-lab/README.md

 That link is separated using VLAN tagging on the CRS326 and the Linux Bridge `vmbr0`, but I will switch to Open vSwitch.
 Thanks to the VLANs, I can create point-to-point connections between VyOS routers, and the CRS326, even though there is only a single physical link.

-I think that this is actually everything that is running now.
+I think that this summarizes the operational state of the lab.

 Below you can read some plans which I would like to implement.
 Sorry for the messy writing, I didn't organize all of that properly, so I will try to re-write all that.